jrmajor/arbor/README.md

 ## Testing

 This application uses PHPUnit for testing and PHPStan for static analysis.
 MySQL 8 is required to run tests.
-You may set testing database name in `phpunit.xml` (defaults to `arbor_tests`).
+You may set the testing database name in `phpunit.xml` (defaults to `arbor_tests`).

 ```sh
 vendor/bin/phpunit --testdox  # Tests